microram/ee4-tools/readme.md

 #### Coming soon

---s3_server_name=server1 handling.
+- [x] --s3_server_name=server1 handling.
 This will allow cross server backup & restore.
 For example backup example1.com on server1, then restore example1.com on server2.
 Since EE v4 only supports 25 sites max, this should let us move sites around to load balance small VPSs better.

-#### Coming later

-- Certificates are not yet being restored.
+- [ ] Certificates are not yet being restored.
 This should not be an issue yet unless you are restoring large numbers of sites and hitting the LetsEncrypt API limit.
-- Server startup script needs work at the bottom.
+- [x] Server startup script needs work at the bottom.
 Maybe pulling the remaining scripts from github now that they no longer have any hard coded paths.
-- More fit & finish with easier setup from scratch.
+- [x] easier setup from scratch.
-- Maybe cloud-init for even more automation https://help.ubuntu.com/community/CloudInit
+- [x] Maybe cloud-init for even more automation https://help.ubuntu.com/community/CloudInit
+- [ ] GPG credentials in cloud-init
+- [ ] All scripts needs standardization cleanup
+- [ ] Possible reorganization of v3 to v4 scripts

 ### Prerequisites